-20 New Year's Eve Traditions From Around the World
+20 Unique New Year's Eve Traditions From Around the World

-New Year's Day may start the second the clock strikes midnight on January 1st in most countries, but the celebrations undertaken to usher in the new year on different corners of the globe couldn't be more unique.
+New Year's Day may start the second the clock strikes midnight on January 1 in most countries, but the celebrations undertaken to usher in the new year at different corners of the globe couldn't be more unique.
 Take Ecuador, for instance: There, citizens parade around the city with scarecrows built to look like popular politicians and cultural icons—and at the stroke of midnight, said scarecrows are burnt to a crisp to cleanse the new year of everything evil.
 And in Brazil, it's customary to light candles and throw white flowers into the water as an offering for Yemoja, the Queen of the Ocean.
-Herein, we've traveled the world—virtually, at least—to round up some of the craziest and most creative New Year's Eve traditions from around the world.
+Herein, we've traveled the world—virtually, at least—to round up some of the most creative and culturally unique New Year's Eve traditions from around the world.
 Keep reading to find out how other countries will be celebrating, and for advice on keeping your promise to yourself, check out The Biggest New Year's Resolution Mistake Everyone Makes.

 Spain: Eating Grapes For Good Luck

 In Spain, locals will eat exactly 12 grapes at the stroke of midnight to honor a tradition that started in the late 19th century.
 Back in the 1800s, vine growers in the Alicante area came up with this tradition as a means of selling more grapes toward the end of the year, but the sweet celebration quickly caught on.
-Today, Spaniards and non-Hispanics alike enjoy eating one grape for each of the first 12 bell strikes after midnight in the hopes that this will bring about a year of good fortune and prosperity.
+Today, Spaniards enjoy eating one grape for each of the first 12 bell strikes after midnight in the hopes that this will bring about a year of good fortune and prosperity.
 For more fascinating trivia, check out 50 Most Interesting Facts About the World.

 Scotland: First Footing